 How to Shoot Better Smartphone Videos

-Of course, we recommend working with professionals who have high quality equipment to create content that stands out.
-The difference in quality between an amateur versus what a professional can do is worth the cost.
+Of course, we recommend working with professionals who have high-quality equipment to create content that stands out.
+The difference between what an amateur can do versus what a professional is worth the cost.

 - Cup your phone and hold it from the bottom – that’s where the microphone (likely) is.
 Also try not to change your grip – fingers can be really loud.

 - Stay close to your phone.
-The further away you are the more other noise will get picked up.
+The farther away you are, the more other noise will get picked up.

 - Go horizontal (your phone, not you).
 It’s better for showing where you are, or adding other people into the shot (unless you’re using a platform that favours the uppy-downy format)